ankit16303/SpamEmailDetection.github.io/README.md

 ## Dataset

 The dataset used to train the model is the SpamAssassin Public Corpus.
-The dataset consists of over 5,000 labeled emails, with approximately 40% of them being spam.
+The dataset consists of over 5,000 labeled emails, with approximately 40% of them being spam and 60% of them is not spam.

 ## License